 This information can change, please double-check sources for information, and continue to monitor sources or back here for updates.

 - People who are mildly ill with COVID-19 are able to recover at home.
-Do not leave, except to get medical care.
-Do not visit public areas.

 - Stay in touch with your doctor.
 Call before you get medical care.
 Be sure to get care if you feel worse or you think it is an emergency.
 If you do not have a primary care provider, you may be able to visit a county clinic or a federally qualified health center.
 Call the clinic first to see if you can be seen there and to find out what the process is for getting an appointment.
 Some clinics will require an intake or registration for treatment.